jdugoudr/n-puzzle/README.md

 It is developed in C++ for Linux environment (tested on Ubuntu 20.04 and Xubuntu 18.04)

-It also provid a User Interface develpoed in Python with Qt for Python.
+It also provid a User Interface develpoed in Python with Qt for Python (working only on Ubuntu 20.04).

 ![npuzzle-img](ui_npuzzle.png)